The Best Duct Tape for Household Repairs

 Key Shopping Considerations

-All duct tape is made of three layers, which makes it flexible, strong, and often waterproof.
+Duct tape is made of three layers, which makes it flexible, strong, and often waterproof.
 The top layer is polyethylene plastic, the middle layer is cotton fabric, and the bottom layer is rubber- or polymer-based glue.
 All duct tape must also meet a series of standard tests designed by the American Society for Testing and Materials.

 Duct tape is classified into different grades: military, industrial, premium, and commercial.
 We will focus on commercial and premium grade duct tapes.
 These grades are most useful for home and outdoor repair and maintenance, crafting, and DIY.
 When choosing a general purpose duct tape, you’ll want to consider the following factors.